swiney/portfolio/_projects/04-character-customisation-systems.md

 Eg: Jane, the cowgirl from the farm story arc was a fair-skinned girl with brown eyes, red hair, and wore a specific outfit.
 This was all hardcoded.

-{% include captioned_image.html src="/assets/projects/04/cowgirl.png" alt="Jane, the Cowgirl" caption="Jane, the cowgirl" %}
+{% include captioned_image.html src="/assets/projects/04/cowgirl.png" alt="NPCs" caption="Some NPCs" %}

 **Original workflow issues:**